 The Stauth Memorial Museum is ADA and wheelchair accessible.
 There is parking on the north and west sides of the building as well as across the street.
 Bus and RV parking is available.
 The museum has a water fountain and the cleanest restrooms in Southwest Kansas.

 About the Staff

-The Executive Director of the Stauth Memorial Museum is Kim Legleiter.
-Kim has been at the helm since the museum opened in 1996.
-She is in charge of the permanent collection, coordinating and setting up of all special exhibits, as well as the day to day operations.
-She continues the Stauths’ vision to bring the world and it’s cultures to Montezuma and Southwest Kansas and plans to highlight local artists and histories as well as provide many educational opportunities for Southwest Kansas residents.
+The new Executive Director of the Stauth Memorial Museum is Heather Urich.
+Heather is in charge of the permanent collection, coordinating and setting up of all special exhibits, as well as the day to day operations.
+She hopes to continue the Stauths’ vision of bring the world and it’s cultures to Montezuma and Southwest Kansas and plans to highlight local artists and histories as well as provide many educational opportunities for Southwest Kansas residents.
 Take a peek at our Museum Calendar to see what she has scheduled for this year.
 Find and follow the Stauth Memorial Museum on Facebook to stay up-to-date with museum events and news!

 News About the Stauth Memorial Museum

 Visit our Press Room, to see publicity about the Stauth Memorial Museum and all temporary and traveling exhibits.
 Prior to each new exhibit opening or museum event, articles are sent to all local and regional newspapers, TV and radio stations.
-If you would like to be added to this publicity schedule, contact Kim Legleiter at 620.846.2527 or firstname.lastname@example.org.
+If you would like to be added to this publicity schedule, contact Heather Urich at 620.846.2527 or firstname.lastname@example.org.

 About Montezuma & The Surrounding Area